jusunghan/jusunghan.github.io/_posts/2020-05-16-naver-image-crawling.md

 catalog: true
 tags: "Web", "Python"
 ---
-# Web Crawling using Python

 > This post is about simple web crawling using beautiful soup.

-> I used this to crawl images of Korean celebrities to train a machine learning model to categorize which animals' image they match.
+I used this to crawl images of Korean celebrities to train a machine learning model to categorize which animals' image they match.

-> The code script is shown below
+The code script is shown below

 ```coq
 from urllib.request import urlopen